-\paragraph{Scenario generator} The scenario execution is another program that starts all the nodes in a specific order and sets runtime options such as limiting the amount of memory and CPU quota a Docker container can use, setting bandwidth limits to network interfaces or starting and stopping packet capturing.
+The scenario generator module starts all the nodes in a specific order and sets runtime options such as limiting the amount of memory and CPU quota a Docker container can use, setting bandwidth limits to network interfaces or starting and stopping packet capturing.
 Then, the scenario generator can schedule the launch of some attacks, or any other type of behavior, by running arbitrary scripts on the testbed nodes.

 Regarding link and hardware resource emulation, currently, GNS3 has many features but also some limitations.
 Gotham addresses them in the following ways: